 Rottweil station, Railway station and cultural heritage monument in Rottweil, Germany

-Rottweil station is a railway station with cultural heritage monument status located in the town of Rottweil at an elevation of 557 meters.
-The complex features five passenger platforms, freight tracks, an administration building, and a newspaper kiosk.
+Rottweil station is a railway station with the status of a cultural heritage monument, located in the town of Rottweil in Baden-Württemberg.
+It has several passenger platforms alongside freight tracks, an administration building, and a newspaper kiosk on the premises.

 The community of curious travelers